Aetas/Final-Project/README.md

 Yours truly

 ### Contributors
 [14ers](14ers.com) for generating the initial ranked .csv file.
 Nobody likes to type out 53 lines of CSV.
-Just kidding, I had to type in all the coordinates.
+Just kidding, I had to type in all of the coordinates.

 ### Open Issues/bugs
 - There doesn't seem to be any code to run.

+### Contributing
+Namespaces are never declared in header files, while 'using std::' notation is preferred in drivers.